chmo2019/EC311_Final_Project/README.md

 # Video Demonstration

-If you'd like to check out our game in action, here's the link:
+If you'd like to check out our game, here's a link to our demonstration:

 # Project Overview